 I am not a New Year’s resolution person.
 The few times I set out to achieve a resolution I failed within the first few months, along with 95% of people.
 A couple of years ago I decided to switch my mindset to focusing on goals.
 I began developing a list of goals leading up to 2023 and I decided it would be a great base for a visual journal page.
 It was a great way to put my goals down on paper.
 These aren’t major life changes, but instead small, achievable shifts to improve my day-to-day life.
 Admittedly, some are big, like continuing to grow my business, but the majority of them are as simple as trying to do a load of laundry a day or cook more meals.
 These ideas for art journal pages are general, shiftable, and non-committal.

 Read below to find out how I created this visual journal page using basic art skills and art journal supplies.

 - Visual journal book (check out this post on how to select a book to use)

 - Mod Podge or Elmer’s glue

 - Paintbrush and water

 - Book pages (ideally with slightly different tones to the page color)

 STEP ONE: BRAINSTORM

-With most of my visual journal pages, I go into it with a general idea of the materials I want to use.
+With most of my visual journals, I go into it with a general idea of the materials I want to use.
 The first thing you should do is gather supplies and your thoughts before you dive into your page.
-A few days prior to working on this page my fiddle leaf fig dropped a leaf and I thought it would be fun to try to print with it.
+A few days prior to working on this page my fiddle leaf fig dropped a leaf and I thought it would be a lot of fun to try to print with it.
 This is where the great idea stemmed and my creative juices started flowing.